pwrlabs/pwrlabs-docs/docs/developers/how-to-build-a-vida/building-a-stateful-vida/building-a-production-stateful-vida-part2.md

 ---
-title: Building a Stateful VIDA - Part 2
+title: Building a Production Stateful VIDA - Part 2
-sidebar_position: 6
+sidebar_position: 4
 ---
 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-# Building a Stateful VIDA - Part 2
+# Building a Production Stateful VIDA - Part 2

-In Part 1, we established the foundational components of our stateful VIDA: project setup, database layer with MerkleTree integration, and HTTP API for peer communication.
+In Part 1, we established the foundational components of our production stateful VIDA: project setup, database layer with MerkleTree integration, and HTTP API for peer communication.
 Now we'll implement the core transaction processing logic, orchestrate the main application, and demonstrate how to run the complete system.

 ## Continuing the Build Process